dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Match Whitespace
+# Match Non-Whitespace Characters

-The challenges so far have covered matching letters of the alphabet and numbers.
-You can also match the whitespace or spaces between letters.
+You learned about searching for whitespace using \s, with a lowercase s.
+You can also search for everything except whitespace.

-You can search for whitespace using \s, which is a lowercase s.
-This pattern not only matches whitespace, but also carriage return, tab, form feed, and new line characters.
-You can think of it as similar to the character class [ \r\t\f\n\v].
+Search for non-whitespace using \S, which is an uppercase s.
+This pattern will not match whitespace, carriage return, tab, form feed, and new line characters.
+You can think of it being similar to the character class [^ \r\t\f\n\v].

 let whiteSpace = "Whitespace.
-Whitespace everywhere!" let spaceRegex = /\s/g;
+Whitespace everywhere!" let nonSpaceRegex = /\S/g;
-whiteSpace.match(spaceRegex);
+whiteSpace.match(nonSpaceRegex).length;

-This match call would return [" ", " "].
+The value returned by the .length method would be 32.

-Change the regex countWhiteSpace to look for multiple whitespace characters in a string.
+Change the regex countNonWhiteSpace to look for multiple non-whitespace characters in a string.

 ## Tests

 Waiting: Your regex should use the global flag.
-Waiting: Your regex should use the shorthand character \s to match all whitespace characters.
+Waiting: Your regex should use the shorthand character \S to match all non-whitespace characters.
-Waiting: Your regex should find eight spaces in the string Men are from Mars and women are from Venus.
+Waiting: Your regex should find 35 non-spaces in the string Men are from Mars and women are from Venus.
-Waiting: Your regex should find three spaces in the string Space: the final frontier.
+Waiting: Your regex should find 23 non-spaces in the string Space: the final frontier.
-Waiting: Your regex should find no spaces in the string MindYourPersonalSpace
+Waiting: Your regex should find 21 non-spaces in the string MindYourPersonalSpace